tobinquadros/.vim/README.md

 ## On Windows:

-**Note:** This still requires a bash shell like Git Bash or Cygwin.
+**Note:** Installing Git can be done manually or through a package manager like [chocolately](https://chocolatey.org/).
+This script still requires a bash shell, you can run this inside of Git Bash.

 ```bash
 git clone https://github.com/tobinquadros/.vim $HOME/vimfiles